Trading Favors: Local Politics and Development in Brazil

 My dissertation explains variation in sub-municipal public and club goods, focused on access to drinking water and healthcare services.
 I conduct research in the state of Ceará in drought-prone Northeast Brazil using a variety of methods:

 - Original household surveys with local citizens and association leaders in September 2016 (n=499, before 2016 mayoral election) and June-September 2017 (n=1990).
 Follow-up surveys are planned for 2018.

 - Quantitative spatial analysis to compare the geo-coded survey responses with data on local electoral results and the timing and location of investment in public goods.

 - In-depth semi-structured interviews conducted with bureaucrats in the state capital and with local citizens, association leaders, and local politicians in municipalities throughout the state.

-My 2017 fieldwork is funded by a Fulbright-Hays Doctoral Dissertation Research Abroad fellowship.
 I am affiliated with Fundação Getúlio Vargas (Rio de Janeiro, RJ) and Universidade Federal do Ceará (Fortaleza, CE).